No Lockdown in the Imagination

 12 November – 13 December 2020

-Creativity has been prisoners’ escape and saviour during the pandemic.
-Using limited materials and unlimited imaginations, people across our criminal justice system have kept themselves going.
+Creativity has been prisoners’ escape during the pandemic.
+Certainly, by using limited materials and unlimited imaginations, people across our criminal justice system have kept themselves going.

-Being creative has helped me survive my prison sentence, I go to a different place when I’m thinking of ideas and then making them out of whatever I can find.Koestler Awards entrant, 2020
+Being creative helped me survive my prison sentence.
+I go to a different place when I’m thinking of ideas and then making them out of whatever I can find.Koestler Awards entrant, 2020

-Our installation title quotes Lemn Sissay MBE, whose blog entry on 3rd May 2020 read: “The reason prisoners can create extraordinary art and poetry is because there is no lockdown in the imagination.”
+The title of our installation quotes Lemn Sissay MBE, whose blog entry on 3rd May 2020 read: “The reason prisoners can create extraordinary art and poetry is because there is no lockdown in the imagination.”

 Exhibition photographs by Tom Carter